 - Electric Shock Injuries in Children (American Academy of Pediatrics) Also in Spanish

 - Electrical Burns: First Aid (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Electrical Shock: First Aid (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Emergency Preparedness and Response - Lightning (Centers for Disease Control and Prevention) Also in Spanish

 - Home Electrical Safety Checklist (Consumer Product Safety Commission) - PDF

-- Lightning Safety and Outdoor Sports Activities (National Weather Service)
+- Lightning Safety Tips and Resources (National Weather Service)

 - Protect Yourself and Others from Electrical Hazards after a Disaster (Centers for Disease Control and Prevention) Also in Spanish

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Article: Effects of vitamin C combined with rbFGF on inflammatory factors and...